student talking to a child

 Bachelor of Arts/Science in Communication Sciences and Disorders

 Impact lives with a communication sciences and disorders degree from DeSales, and be prepared to be a compassionate, patient-first provider.
-Learn to prevent, diagnose, and treat common disorders through evidence-based practice in speech-language therapies, or in careers in education, business, or social services.
+Learn to prevent, diagnose, and treat disorders through evidence-based practice in speech-language therapy, or apply these skills across careers in education, corporate speaking, or performing arts.

 Program Details